 Features

-- Argus is a software program that reads, albeit understands, the risks and exceptions in contracts/documents using NLP.
+- Argus is a software program that reads, understands, the risks and exceptions in contracts/documents.

 - Cortex (high-tech engine) mines any format of data (both structured and not).